|Nutrition Facts (per serving)|

 There are many types of delicious fried snacks that are made and eaten in the Caribbean.
 They are mostly sold as street food and as part of the food offerings at festival times such as Hindu and Muslim holidays.

-This Spinach and Split Pea Patty recipe is a rift of an Indian Vada and the West Indian Phulourie (split peas fritter).
+This Spinach and Split Pea Patty recipe is a riff on an Indian vada and the West Indian phulourie (split peas fritter).
 Packed with healthy protein, these hearty patties can work as a meal in themselves.
 Serve them as a snack or breakfast item.

 1 cup yellow split peas, soaked overnight